GravitumLabs/gravitum-client-api/Structure.md

 ### Request structure ###

-Client should to put json object to the post field "data" or just to the post body
+Put json object into the post field "data" or directly to the post body

 ```json